SOwOphie/wsedit/README.md

 # Wyvernscale Source Code Editor (wsedit)

+# IMPORTANT NOTICE regarding the `0.3.*` update

+* The parameter syntax for highlighting has changed slightly, therefore your old config files may be invalid.
+To avoid breakage, we now use new file locations:

+  * `~/.config/wsedit.wsconf` instead of `~/.config/wsedit.conf`
+  * `./.local.wsconf` instead of `./.wsedit`

+  Check out the new syntax for `-f*` parameters with `wsedit -h`.

+* Entire language definitions are now available in the `lang/` subdirectory.
+  Install them as follows:

+  * `cd` into the main git directory, `git pull origin master` to ensure you have the latest version.
+  * Run `lang/install.sh` to list all available languages.
+  * Use `lang/install.sh <language name>` to append a definition to your global config.
+  * Pull requests for your favourite language are always welcome!

 ## Introduction

 `wsedit` is a neat **little** (as in *don't expect too much from a student's